DasithEdirisinghe/glb2usdz/README.md

         Does main use cases:

-        * Download a glb file from S3 bucket
+        * Download a glb file from the S3 bucket
-        * Convert it to Usdz format
+        * Convert it into the usdz format
         * Upload the usdz file to the s3 bucket
         * Update the dynamodb table